yenliangl/diff-fold/README.md

 set to t, you'll want to add your own shortcuts directly to `diff-mode-shared-map`.

+## Setup Example

-Setup example, with use-package and straight:
+Full setup, with use-package and straight:

 ```elisp
 (use-package diff-mode